ArenKDesai/Aren-s-Notes/botany 2.md

 ## Fungi
 Fungi are eukaryotic with nuclei and mitochondria.
-They are heterotrophic,
+They are heterotrophic, and absorb nutrition via osmotrophy.
+The